{{org_field_logo}}

 4. Advance Care Planning

-Planning for end-of-life care is essential to ensure residents’ wishes are known and respected.
+Planning for end-of-life care is essential to ensure residents’ wishes, values and legally relevant decisions are known, recorded, reviewed and respected.

 5. Pain and Symptom Management